mast-group/itemset-mining/README.md

 License
 -------

-This algorithm is released under the new BSD license.
+This algorithm is released under the GNU GPLv3 license.